You're an easy mark for jerks right now. Be careful!

 Unfortunately, my story isn't unique.

-A woman I know told me that the first guy she got involved with after her divorce actually said to her: "Wow, you're like every guy's fantasy.
+A woman I know told me the first guy she got involved with after her divorce said to her: "Wow, you're like every guy's fantasy.
 Like a little innocent kitten just set down in the jungle.
 I hope the lions or bears don't eat you alive."

 Another guy she dated came back to her, months after she stopped answering his calls, to apologize and admit he had knowingly taken advantage of her the whole time they'd been together.